Start me up: Lee makes 1st big league start in World Series

 His major league resume consisted of 80 pitches to 21 batters, just 29 to nine hitters during the regular season.

-Lee lasted just 15 pitches for the Atlanta Braves against the Houston Astros.
-The 27-year-old left-hander faced four batters and allowed one run while getting one out Saturday night, the shortest start in the Series since the Yankees’ David Wells in Game 5 of 2003.
+Lee lasted just 15 pitches for the Braves in their 3-2 comeback win over the Houston Astros, which built a 3-1 Series lead.
+The 27-year-old left-hander faced four batters and allowed one run while getting one out Saturday night, the shortest start in the Series since David Wells for the Yankees in Game 5 of 2003.

 In his first start at any level in more than four years, Lee didn’t get a decision and came away with a 27.00 ERA.